AugustHome/server-health/README.md

 });
 ```

-After adding the server info ping endpoint to a service you can do quick check
+After adding the server info health endpoint to a service you can do quick check
 on its status using `curl` and `jq`:

 ```
-> curl -s http://localhost:8080/ping | jq '.status'
+> curl -s http://localhost:8080/health | jq '.status'
 "ok"
 ```